-Masters of Fine Arts & Design Programs near Salt Lake City
+Masters Degrees in Fine Arts & Design in Salt Lake City

 When you think “fine arts,” you might have a very specific image in your head.
 You might envision masters such as Leonardo da Vinci laboring over classical works – sculptures and paintings.
 While these traditional visual art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!

 A Master’s in Fine Arts also encompasses a vast array of concentrations such as video game design, video and film production, creative writing, fashion, interior design, music, graphic design, and performing arts among other creative specialties.